gentoo-mirror/SarahMiaOverlay/README.md

 	If you are unsure of which version you are running please go help/about menu inside the IDE.

-2) Budgie-extras will not install budgie-applications-menu-applet due to inherit problems.
-    - Zeitgeist for fast learning is disabled by default in the ebuild.
-(Is part of another overlay with separate settings specific for unity desktop).
-    - The biggest problem is that the needed dependency appstreamer needs vala support which is not in the mainline gentoo.

 ## Todo:

-- Add appstreamer build with vala support
-- Re-enable budgie-applications-menu-applet in budgie-extras with appstream[vala] dependency when above is done
 - Look into the source of budgie-brightness-control-applet to see why it won't work.
-Till then the ebuild won't be in the overlay
+Sliders are gone.
+Ebuild isn't in the public overlay atm.
+Existing issue does exist however..
+- Maybe look into how to lock screen since budgie-screensaver isn't working either somehow..
+Ebuild isn't in public overlay atm.
+- When above is working fix the placement of the pam file in the proper place in the ebuild.